 Prof Ricky Wildman opens up the UK Resarch and Innovation pre-conference event 2016

 The conference is led by The Centre for Additive Manufacturing (CfAM) at the University of Nottingham; a nucleus of research activity focused on next-generation multi-material and multifunctional AM technology.
 The CfAM works closely with businesses in tackling major research challenges, aiming to keep the UK at the forefront of AM and its industrial applications.
 Successful commercial exploitation of the Centre's research in order to meet industrial and national needs for cutting-edge, low-carbon manufacturing technologies is a key priority.
 As of 2016 the AM Conference has been organised in partnership with Added Scientific, an official spin-out company from the CfAM who have taken over the day-to-day running of the conference adminstration.

 Prof Richard Hague, Director of the Centre for Additive Manufaturing, speaking at the confrence in 2016

 The conference programme is not aimed at the masses, but at those innovating and steering the industry – whether they’ve been in it for 30 years or just two.
 By gathering together for a few days at the Nottingham Belfry Hotel, the aim is to stimulate and challenge the industry, providing a platform to discuss what's happening, what needs doing and where AM is going in the next five, 10 and even 20 years.

-We always have great speakers on the agenda – economists, lawyers, academics and practitioners, all delivering presentations on all aspects of the industry, the technology and the business of additive manufacturing.
+We always have great speakers on the agenda all delivering presentations on all aspects of the industry, the technology and the business of Additive Manufacturing.